IMAP-Science-Operations-Center/imap_processing/docs/source/external-tools/cdf/cdf_introduction.rst

 * Name
    * Variables are given a unique name
 * Shape
-   * The the number and the size of the dimensions.
-In the picture above, "zVariable 1" is 5x5, and "zVariable 2" is 5x2.
    * The number and the size of the dimensions.
-In the picture above, "zVariable 1" is 5x5, and "zVariable 2" is 5x2.
+In the picture above, ``zVariable 1`` is 5x5, and ``zVariable 2`` is 5x2.
    * Describes what the data actually represents, some options include -
       * Integers (1-8 bytes)
       * Floats (1-8 bytes)
       * Characters (1 byte)
       * "Time" data
-         *  For IMAP, the main time variable we'll be using is CDF_EPOCH_TT2000, which is nanoseconds since the year 2000.
+         *  For IMAP, the main time variable we'll be using is ``CDF_EPOCH_TT2000``, which is nanoseconds since the year 2000.
 More detail can be found in below sections.
 * Records
    * Variables can span across multiple records.
 This is essentially another dimension of the data, but the idea is that each record represents 1 unique physical measurement from an instrument.
 In the above diagram, both variables have 3 records shown.